zuozuo/UI-TARS-desktop/README.md

 We appreciate your understanding and patience as we work to ensure the best possible experience.

+## Updates

+- 🚀 01.25: We updated the **[Cloud Deployment](#cloud-deployment)** section in the 中文版: [GUI模型部署教程](https://bytedance.sg.larkoffice.com/docx/TCcudYwyIox5vyxiSDLlgIsTgWf#U94rdCxzBoJMLex38NPlHL21gNb) with new information related to the ModelScope platform.
+You can now use the ModelScope platform for deployment.

 ## Showcases

 | Instruction  | Video |